lunjon/dotfiles/README.md

 files: [string, ...]
 ```

-When that file exists, you can use the following sub-commands:
+When `~/dotfiles.y[a]ml`  exists, you can use the following sub-commands:
-- `sync`: sync files between home and repository
+- `dotf sync`: sync files between home and repository
-- `status`: show the current status of the tracked files
+- `dotf status`: show the current status of the tracked files
-- `edit`: edit the file
+- `dotf edit`: edit the file
-- `git -- <...>`: run arbitrary git command in the repository
+- `dotf git -- <...>`: run arbitrary git command in the repository

 ## Limitations

 - Only files relative to home directory is supported

-## Todo